carmencchow/bellabeat_casestudy/README.md

 6 1503960366 4/19/2016 12:00:00 AM                 1                304            320
 ```

-<p>We can also use  ```colnames()``` to view the column headers for each data frame to check if there are any formatting issues that need to be addressed.
-We can see that column names in the ```weightLogInfo_merged``` data frame will need to be changed from camel case to snake case to align with R’s naming conventions.</p>
+We can also use  `colnames()` to view the column headers for each data frame to check if there are any formatting issues that need to be addressed.
+We can see that column names in the `weightLogInfo_merged` data frame will need to be changed from camel case to snake case to align with R’s naming conventions.

 ```> colnames(weightLogInfo_merged)
 [1] "Id"             "Date"           "WeightKg"       "WeightPounds"   "Fat"